✓ Updated May 2026

 Essential Travel Tips

 Pack comfortable walking shoes!
-You'll be doing a lot of exploring on foot, often on cobblestone streets.
-Also, bring a light scarf – it's a versatile accessory that locals wear year-round for style and warmth, and it'll help you blend in.
+You'll be doing a lot of exploring on foot through the charming medieval streets of the Écusson district.
+Also, bring a light scarf, as it's a stylish accessory that locals wear year-round and can be useful for cooler evenings or sun protection.

 One Travel Essential Almost Everyone Forgets